rte-antares-rpackage/manipulateWidget/README.md

 Add more interactivity to interactive charts
 ================

 This R package is largely inspired by the `manipulate` package from Rstudio.
-It provides the function \``manipulateWidget` that can be used to createin a very easy way a graphical interface that let the user modify the data or the parameters of an interactive chart.
+It provides the function \``manipulateWidget` that can be used to create in a very easy way a graphical interface that let the user modify the data or the parameters of an interactive chart.
 Technically, the function generates a Shiny gadget, but the user does not even have to know what is Shiny.

 The package also provides the `combineWidgets` function to easily combine multiple interactive charts in a single view.
 Of course both functions can be used together.